 - Q. How is the 5th level Rogue's Power "Flank" by handled in VTD?
 A. Once per combat, instead of attacking during a combat round, rogues may declare they are Flanking.
 The Rogue then names one of the other characters, and that person gets to make three attack rolls--taking the best of the three as their one roll result.
 The naming of the character must be done before that character has taken an action that round.

 - Q. Is Epic difficulty available?
 A. Yes.

 - Q. How does the rogue skill tests work?
 Does it interact with Masterwork Thieves' Tools and Ektdar’s Tinkering Tool?
-A. PDFs of a pattern to trace gets sent to Rogue players a few days ahead of the event.
-It's also sent during coaching in case the email got blocked by an anti-spam filter.
+A. PDFs of a pattern to trace gets sent to Rogue players (who selected Rogue in td.events) on Thursday of the event week.
+It can also be sent during coaching in case the email got blocked by an anti-spam filter.
 This PDF must be printed out before entering the adventure proper.
 To complete the skill check, the player must trace the track with a pen.
 If successful, the player tells the DM they succeeded and the Rogue can choose to get a puzzle clue or a treasure token--or both of the player has a Libram of Looting.

 - 1. Masterwork Thieves’ Tools - Just like in TD, once per game, if the player messes up they can try again with another print out.

 - 2. Ektdar’s Tinkering Tool - There is an mid-way indicator on the print-out to tell you where to begin.